Incentive Aware AI Regulations: A Credal Characterisation: Related Work

+In this section, we contrast our work with existing research on principal-agent hypothesis testing, imprecise probability, testing-by-betting, and AI governance.

-\textbf{Strategic aspects in hypothesis testing.} Several recent works study strategic behaviour in hypothesis testing~\citep{bates2022principal, bates2023incentive, min2023screening, hossain2025strategic}.
-In particular,~\citet{bates2022principal, bates2023incentive, min2023screening} adopt a principal–agent framework, whereas~\citet{hossain2025strategic} formulates this as a Bayesian game with known type distributions, while \citet{gauthier2026betting} extend it to testing for Nash equilibrium.
-Conceptually, our work is most related to \citet{bates2022principal, bates2023incentive, min2023screening} as we also addresses information asymmetry under uncertainty.
-However, our focus is on characterising perfect market outcomes, rather than on mitigating strategic behaviour.
-Also, our mechanism-design formulation extends to settings with interdependent outcomes and general equilibrium solution concepts.
+\textbf{Principal-agent problem and hypothesis testing.} Several recent works study relationship between the principal-agent problem and hypothesis testing~\citep{bates2022principal, bates2023incentive, min2023screening, hossain2025strategic}.
+In particular, \citet{bates2022principal, bates2023incentive, min2023screening} study adverse selection while focusing on moral hazard. \citet{hossain2025strategic} formulate strategic testing as a Bayesian games, whereas \citet{gauthier2026betting} extend it to testing for equilibrium.
+Conceptually, our work is most closely related to \citet{bates2022principal} as we also formulate core challenge in AI regulation as information asymmetry under uncertainty.
+However, our focus is on characterising perfect market outcomes, rather than mitigating strategic behaviour.
 See Appendix~\ref{appendix:hypothesis-testing} for further discussion.